SolideSpoke/KuaiRec-video-recommander-system/README.md

 - baseline.ipynb: This script implements the baseline models based on video popularity and average watch_ratio.
 - models/ : This directory contains NCF models .h5 files.
 - ncf.ipynb: This script implements the Neural Collaborative Filtering (NCF) model, including data preparation, model training, and evaluation.
+- requirements.txt: This file lists the required Python packages for the project.

 # Dataset Exploration
 The KuaiRec dataset consists of two main matrices: big_matrix.csv, used for training, and small_matrix.csv, used for evaluation.
 Additional files include item_categories.csv, user_features.csv, social_network.csv, and item_daily_features.csv.